depp/unrez/README.md

 # UnRez

 UnRez extracts data from Macintosh resource forks and converts it to modern formats.
-UnRez also converts QuickDraw PICT files to PNG.
+UnRez UnRez also converts QuickDraw PICT files to PNG.

+UnRez does not need to run on a Macintosh.
+It can extract resources from MacBinary or AppleDouble files transparently.

 ## Examples